 ©2021 Mark Seth Lender, All Rights Reserved

 The camera is my notebook.
-In fieldwork with wildlife the still camera is my one indispensable tool.
+In my fieldwork with wildlife a still camera is the one indispensable tool.
 Nothing can replace it.
-What I see with the naked eye is important, but it is only a fraction of what lens and camera and photograph divulge.
-For the vast majority of wild animals, reaction times are faster, their senses more refined, their responses subtle, as compared to our own.
+What I see with the naked eye is important but it is only a fraction of what lens and camera and photograph divulge.
+In the vast majority of wild animals reaction times are faster, their senses more refined, their responses subtle as compared to our own.
 The still camera slows things down to a level that suits human perception.
-The relationships between species, interactions each with their own kind, what transpires when living creatures appear to be doing nothing at all – in all these circumstances high-resolution still photography at high frame rates is critical.
+Relationships between different species, interactions each with their own kind, what transpires when living creatures appear to be doing nothing at all – in all these circumstances high-resolution still photography at high frame rates is critical.
 Why not film or video?
 For the very same reason eye witness accounts are known to be so completely unreliable.
-We need to look, and look, and consider, and select, and look again.
-Even slow-motion will not do because the eye is led by the action and cannot linger.
-Studying the changes frame by succeeding frame, closely, in fine detail, selecting what to ignore and what to keep becomes an intimate exploration.
+Even slow-motion will not do.
+Regardless of speed, the eye is led by the action and cannot linger.
+In contrast, studying the changes frame by succeeding frame, closely, in fine detail, selecting what to ignore and what to keep becomes an intimate exploration.
 Telling sequences emerge.
 These have opened a window for me on what animals think and what they feel and above all their fundamental and profound similarity to us.
 Image and written word are therefore intimately connected in my work.

 If I describe the following scene: “A sailor bends a nurse in her white uniform back on his arm and kisses her,” a single image comes to mind.
 We know that the man and the woman are complete strangers, the place particular, the moment exuberant and we know the reason why.
 Alfred Eisenstadt took that photograph in Times Square more than seventy-five years ago.
 Yet there is hardly a person who does not know it.
 Even those born long after the photographer himself was gone.
 Cartier-Bresson said what photos like this capture is, The Decisive Moment.
 I owe him a great deal.
 The Decisive Moment is the progenitor of the work I am doing now.
 For years I tried to create its equivalent in my photographs of wild animals.
-The images at their best were compelling, but not decisive.
+The images at their best were compelling.
+But not decisive.
 Finally, I realized the concept is valid only when we are speaking of human beings.
 Not because of some spectacular quality we possess.
 Rather, out of our ignorance.
 The only creature we know sufficiently well to find the moment that is decisive is ourselves.
-We know how we behave, what our behavior means.
-Often we decode even the place and the time from a single photograph.
+We know how we behave, what our behavior means, sometimes even so far as to the place and the time from a single photograph.
 In other words we know the context.
 We know it intimately.
 Every attitude and gesture.
 We are drawn to us because we know us.

-With Nature as a whole and wild animals in particular it is not just the changing and often minimal light.
-The presentation of a single frame cannot convey the story but in fact misleads, despite the photographer’s honest intent.
-Acquisition of a large volume of raw images is a challenge but finally, a matter of technique.
+With Nature as a whole and wild animals in particular, presentation of a single frame cannot convey the story but in fact misleads despite the photographer’s honest intent.
+Acquisition of a large volume of sequential raw images is a challenge but finally, a matter of technique.
 Cooking the raw is the Magic.
-It is the only way I know to understand the totality, to see the Natural World as its wild inhabitants see it.
+It is the only way I know to grasp the totality, to see the Natural World as its wild inhabitants see it.
 I call the result The Decisive Sequence.
-And its final product is Inclusion.
-Logic, reason and doubt; love and fear and loyalty; reprimand, apology and acceptance.
-It is all in plain sight.
-Animals look us in the eye.
-We look them in the eye.
-What is that if not recognition?
-Too much time and ink has been spent on the differences between us.

 We are Them, they are Us.
 If they cease to exist, we cease to be Human.